dherges/bootstrap-template/README.md

 ### Bower Dependencies

 Dependencies for packaging and distributing the project (bootstrap, jquery, et al.) are specified in component.json file.
 These are managed by bower.

+Tun run `bower` directly from the command-line, you must have it installed globally on your system: `npm install -g bower`

+### Grunt Task Automation

+The build tools and their tasks are automated by Grunt and task definitions are specified in Gruntfile.js file.

+To run `grunt` directly from command-line you must have `grunt-cli` globally installed: `npm install -g grunt-cli`

 ## Project Structure